Ready for Mother's Day? You can knit the perfect gift for Mom with these free knitting patterns.

 Garter Stitch Cowl

 This easy garter stitch cowl is the perfect example of simplicity meets luxury.
 Although it is a plain and simple knitting pattern, the result is far from boring.

 Made by knitting with two-strands and knit in the round, this chic cowl is a quick knit.
-It’d be the perfect Mother’s Day knitting gift.
+It’s the perfect Mother’s Day knitting gift.

 Here’s another easy knitted gift idea.

 Made with about 570 yards (521 m) of variegated sock weight yarn, the color possibilities are endless!
 If you use a yarn substitute, be sure to purchase enough yardage for your knitting project.